GittBitt/PokeBowl/README.md

 # PokéBowl: Project Overview

 ### Project Description
-**PokéBowl** is a small Swift app to look up information about different berries from the game Pokémon.
-May later be expanded to become a Pokédex.
-The user may favorite or add notes about the Pokémon as well!
+**PokéBowl** is a PokéDex Swift app to look up information about different berries from the game Pokémon.
+Users may favorite or add notes about the Pokémon as well!

 ### Built with:
 - **Xcode**: IDE used for editing code.